 After breakfast, take a leisurely walking tour including a visit to the Old Town, the 2000yrs old Roman Theatre; Ethnographic museum and the Byzantine and medieval fortifications, the 15th century mosque.
 Walk along the narrow cobbled streets and admire the silence and tranquility of this historic town, visit workshops of local artisans to learn about Bulgarian crafts, especially pottery.
 Leave Plovdiv and drive north to Kazanlak, the main city of the famous Rose Valley.
 This valley has been a centre of rose oil production and export for centuries.
 (Roses are in full bloom from Mid May to Mid June).
 We visit the Rose museum to find out why Bulgarian rose oil is an essential ingredient of top-quality perfumes.
 Recently, the Rose Valley has become known also as the Valley of the Thracian Kings.
 The Thracians were the earliest recorded population in the eastern half of the Balkan Peninsula, in what is today Bulgaria.
 It was at the end of the Late Bronze Age that the Greek authors, Homer in particular, called the territories north of Greece by the name of Thrace.
 The Thracians had an exceptionally original culture and created an amazing civilization.
 We visit the Thracian beehive tomb in Kazanlak, a unique monument of the Thracian Culture, included in UNESCO's List of World Heritage.
 The region around Kazanlak is dotted with dozens of Thracian burial mounds.
 Here, in summer 2004 Prof. Kitov and a team of fellow archaeologists unearthed an ancient gold funeral mask that they say is as important a discovery as the treasures of Agamemnon and Tutankhamen.
 This extremely precious discovery is displayed in the local museum.
 We cross the Balkan Range at the Shipka Pass and visit the gold-domed Shipka Memorial Church.
 The view from the top of the pass over the Thracian Plain is really spectacular.
 We proceed with a visit of the open-air Etara Ethnographic Museum.
 The 18th – 19th century crafts and lifestyle will come to life in front of you as you visit this famous open-air museum.
 Next stop is Veliko Tarnovo, Bulgaria’s old capital city.
 Picturesquely situated on the three hills circled by the Yantra River, Veliko Tarnovo still preserves the typical 19th century architecture with its houses perched one above the other along the sloping hills.
 Past glory with fortress walls and palaces creates an amazing background for a joyful contemporary life of this University town, full of young people.
 Evening at leisure.

-B Accommodation in Veliko Tarnovo at Hotel Gurko 3*, ranked # 1 for 2014 by Trip Advisor.
+B Accommodation in Veliko Tarnovo at hotel Gurko 3*, ranked # 1 by Trip Advisor.

 Day 12: Veliko Tarnovo – Troyan – Sofia ( 280 km)